 What Is Plantar Fasciitis?

-Plantar fasciitis is an inflammation of the band of tissue (the plantar fascia) that extends from the heel to the toes.
+Plantar fasciitis is an inflammation of the band of tissue (the plantar fascia) that extends from the heel to the base of the toes.
 In this condition, the fascia first becomes irritated and then inflamed, resulting in heel pain.

 The symptoms of plantar fasciitis are: